nickurak/dpretty/README.md

 1. Examining what files are changed in that range, and automatically reformatting the files, so they're fine _before_ your changes start
 2. Recreating each commit in your range on top of it, applying the reformatting rules to each as it goes.

 Dpretty is a wrapper around an included tool called git-rapply, which performs that logic of applying a change to a range of commits.
-It was originally designed to remove the output from Jupyter cells before code gets incorporated into a shared repository.
+It was originally designed to remove the output from Jupyter cells commit-by-commit before code gets incorporated into a shared repository.
+In that case, it was common to see a huge amount of data show up it output cells, only for someone to eventually delete them in a later commit, meaning the incorrect bloated commits still remained in the repository.

+Likewise, workflows that introduce formatting issues, only to remove them in a later commit, mean the formatting issues remain in your history.

 Dpretty relies on other code-formatting tools to do its job.
 Right now it's rigged to use the `black` formatter for python code, and the `prettier` formatter for various web-facing files (HTML, JS, JSX/React, Markdown JSON).
 It's not exactly configurable in this regard, but you can see and edit the logic in `dpretty.sh`.